Nejat/stately/design/states.md

-# Examples of State Machines
+# Example of State Machines

 ## Some email processing system